 William Henry Carty was born on Feb.
 2, 1932.
-He died on July 4, 1966 of cancer of the liver and is buried in Calvary Cemetery in east Los Angeles. he married Francine Virginia Williams on Feb.
-4, 1956 and had three children:
+He died on July 4, 1966 of cancer of the liver and is buried in Calvary Cemetery in east Los Angeles.
+He married Virginia Francene Williams (b.
+Oct 26, 1935) on Feb.
+4, 1956 in Los Angeles at Our Lady of Good Consul Catholic Church (Vermont and Ambrose), and they had three children:

 - Paul William Carty (b.
 Dec.
 11, 1956) in Hollywood, California.
 He married Laura in San Clemente, California.
 Laura has a daughter Morgan from a previous marriage, and together Paul and Laura have a son Paul Carty, Jr. Paul, Sr. died in California in 2007.